European stock futures drop as U.S., China spar over virus origin

 For a live blog on European stocks, type LIVE/ in an Eikon news window

-The Euro STOXX 50 futures STXec1 fell 3.3% by 0613 GMT, suggesting a downbeat start in May after the STOXX 600 .STOXX recorded a 6% gain in April.
+Euro STOXX 50 futures <STXEc1> fell 2.9% by 0644 GMT, suggesting a downbeat start in May after the STOXX 600 .STOXX recorded a 6% gain in April.

 U.S. Secretary of State Mike Pompeo said on Sunday there was "a significant amount of evidence" that the new coronavirus emerged from a Chinese laboratory, ratcheting up tensions with the country after last week's warning from President Donald Trump of retaliatory measures against China over the pandemic.